 Additionally, these references could be serious or might be pure jest.
 Or both.
-(You must recall, as Chesterton taught us, that humor is NOT the opposite of seriousness).
+(You must recall, as Chesterton taught us, that funny is NOT the opposite of serious).

 But that isn’t to say that my dad is scatterbrained.
 On the contrary, he is acutely aware of his audience and can deftly shift from one item to the next.